 Is career coaching suitable for everyone?

-Just a few years ago, professional coaching was mainly reserved for executives.
+Just a few years ago, professional Coaching mainly reserved for executives.
 This has changed in the meantime.
-Basically, anyone can take advantage of career coaching - regardless of whether you are the head of a company or an employee.
+Basically, anyone can take advantage of career coaching - regardless of whether you are the head of a corporation or an employee.
 Even (prospective) self-employed or unemployed people can benefit from career coaching.

 Possible topics of a career coach

 The professional issues a career coach comes into contact with are as varied as their clients.
 A Coaching is usually used when the client wants a change.
-In other words, he is dissatisfied with some aspect of his professional life.
+In other words, they are unhappy with some aspect of their professional life. dissatisfied.

 The career coach can provide support in the following situations: